 You’ll need to colour your X-TREME slime with liquid watercolours or food colouring.
 We added our colour to the glue before adding in the baking soda.
 We used soft shades of pink, purple, yellow and turquoise – all the colours that unicorn dreams are made of.

 Elmer’s X-TREME White School Glue makes a super-stretchy, silky slime, which is heavenly to play with.
 It did go a little watery overnight so it wouldn’t be the slime to put in a loot bag.
 This slime is best used the same day that you make it, so it’s perfect for playdates and science activities.

 Unicorn Slime made with Elmer’s White School Glue & Glitter

-For this slime recipe, we used the regular Elmer’s glue that we all know and love.
+For our final Elmer’s slime recipe, we used the regular Elmer’s glue that we all know and love.
 The measurements are the same as the above recipes: 4 oz. glue, 1/2 tbsp baking soda and 1 tbsp contact lens solution.

-To colour it, we used our liquid watercolours again.
+To colour this slime, we used our liquid watercolours again.